mateyisi/getting-and-cleaning-data/CODE_BOOK.md

    * getMergedData
    * getAcitvityTidyData

- The first function access the downloaded sumsung data from the working directry.
- It takes an input the path to the working directory.
+ The first function takes as input the path to the working directory.

  The function does the following tasks:
  * load the subject_test.txt, subject_train.txt, y_test.txt,y subject.txt into